 Nathan

+4.6 stars.
 Hydration is critical even on short runs.
-A handheld bottle keeps water accessible without a bulky vest — the most practical option for beginner distances up to 10K.
+This proper running handheld has a glove-fit grip so you barely notice it — keeping water accessible without a bulky vest for distances up to 10K.